dmwilsonkc/magic-mirror-voice-control-skill/README.md

 # Magic Mirror Voice Control
-Give voice commands to Mycroft to control a Magic Mirror using the MMM-Remote-Control module.
+Give voice commands to Mycroft to control a MagicMirror.

-## Description
+## About
 This mycroft skill passes commands to an accessible MagicMirror installed anywhere on the same network as Mycroft.
 It requires a working install of [MagicMirror](https://github.com/MichMich/MagicMirror) and the [MMM-Remote-Control module](https://github.com/Jopyth/MMM-Remote-Control).
 It must be installed AND ACCESSIBLE ON THE SAME NETWORK AS MYCROFT.

 This skill requires MMM-Remote-Control be installed and working properly on the MagicMirror.